Ravinayak07/Python-Notes/NOTES/17_File_Handling.md

 # both are default values
 ```

-## Opening file on the server:
+## 2. Open a file on the server:

-- For example the below file is located in the same folder as python
+> In this file is located in the same folder as python

 ```
 # Ravi.txt

 My name is Ravi.
 I am a computer Science Student
 ```